-Based on four years of data collection to-date, sedimentation rate was lowest in Anderson Lake and highest at the inflow end of Seton Lake.
+Based on five years of data collection to-date, sedimentation rate was lowest in Anderson Lake and highest at the inflow end of Seton Lake.
 Also, there was a gradient of effect across the length of Seton Lake.
 These patterns were consistent across seasons, but sediment inputs to Seton Lake were highest in spring (i.e., mass per day and mass per diversion volume).
-Sedimentation rates in the summer were generally higher than fall/winter, except at the outflow end of both lakes.
-Sedimentation rates in summer 2019 were generally higher than in previous years for that season due to the higher diversion inflow volumes from mid-July to mid-September 2019.
-There is a positive correlation between diversion volume (which is also seasonal) and sedimentation rate (see Figure 3.8 in Section 3.1), and the slope of this relationship is steepest at the inflow end of Seton Lake.
-The slopes for the mid and outflow sections were more similar.
+Sedimentation rates in summer were generally higher than fall/winter, except at the outflow end of both lakes.
+Sedimentation rates in 2020 were generally on par or lower than in previous years due to generally lower diversion inflow volumes that year.
+There is a positive correlation between diversion volume (which is also seasonal) and sedimentation rate (see Figure 3.8 in Section 3.1), and the slope of this relationship is steepest at the inflow end of Seton Lake (i.e., 0.0054) with a decreasing gradient across the mid (i.e., 0.0032) and outflow (i.e., 0.0019) sections.

 We also plotted regressions of Carpenter Reservoir elevation (which is also seasonal) with sedimentation rate to see if lower reservoir elevations contribute to higher volumes of sediment being entrained.
-This relationship is also pertinent because Carpenter Reservoir has been drawn down more deeply in recent years (i.e., ~615 masl in 2017-2019) compared to 2015 and 2016 (i.e., ~631 m and 633 m, respectively) in order to manage spill magnitude at Terzaghi Dam.
+This relationship is also pertinent because Carpenter Reservoir has been drawn down more deeply in recent years (i.e., ~615-618 masl in 2017-2020) compared to 2015 and 2016 (i.e., ~631 m and 633 m, respectively) in order to manage spill magnitude at Terzaghi Dam.
 There is a negative slope to this correlation; however, there was more scatter among the points (reflected by the lower R2 values; see Table 3.5) relative to the sedimentation versus diversion volume relationships (Table 3.4).
 In other words, the measured sedimentation rates in Seton Lake were likely influenced by Carpenter Reservoir elevation, but this relationship was weaker, likely because diversion volume and the seasonal aspect of sediment transport are more significant drivers.

-It is likely that the introduction of fine sediment particulates into Seton Lake (and resulting turbidity) associated with the diversion from Carpenter Reservoir contributes to the different biological characteristics and spatial distribution patterns of gwenis and bull trout observed between the lakes, as described for the Year 3 to 7 (2015 to 2019) datasets.
+It is likely that the introduction of fine sediment particulates into Seton Lake (and resulting turbidity) associated with the diversion from Carpenter Reservoir contributes to the different biological characteristics and spatial distribution patterns of gwenis and bull trout observed between the lakes, as described for the Year 3 to 8 (2015 to 2020) datasets.
 While the potential for effects of sedimentation on gwenis production seems fairly direct (e.g., deposition on spawning substrates on the lake bottom), the effects on bull trout, which are adfluvial and migratory, may be less direct relative to the availability and spatiality of feeding opportunities in each context.
 Ideally, the cumulative dataset on physical habitat parameters (including diversion volume and sediment inputs) and population abundance indices collected across the full duration of this monitoring program will shed light on these linkages for these two focus species.

-Specifically, once several years of this data are in hand, it may be possible to investigate any correlation between gwenis abundance index in Yeart with sedimentation rate in Yeart (i.e., spawning year based on the evidence that mature fish in Seton Lake are 3 years old).
+Specifically, once several years of this data are in hand, it may be possible to investigate any correlation between gwenis abundance index in Yeart with sedimentation rate in Yeart-4 (i.e., spawning year based on the evidence that mature fish in Seton Lake are 3 years old).
 Also, evaluating gwenis distribution patterns (i.e., possible spawning distribution in Seton Lake during the survey period) with temperature characteristics and sediment deposition will also be informative for determining effects of the diversion operations on this target species.
-The additional data points for these components provided by the upcoming Year 8 (2020) data collection should provide the minimum number for conducting these analyses.
-As such, we plan to assess and include these correlations starting with the next annual report for Year 8 (2020).
+The additional data points for these components provided by the upcoming Year 9 (2021) data collection should provide a sufficient number for conducting these analyses.
+As such, we plan to assess and include these correlations starting with the next annual report for Year 9 (2021).